fommil/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-It's now easier to spot that `applyX` is how we can derive typeclasses
+It is now easier to spot that `applyX` is how we can derive typeclasses
 for covariant typeclasses.

 Mirroring `Apply`, `Divide` also has terse syntax for tuples.
 A softer